 - 1. This division is for amateur photographers.
 Advanced and professional photographers are encouraged to enter the Fine Arts photography classes. - All photos must be mounted or matted and ready to hang; otherwise they will be judged, but not displayed.
 Thick frames may not fit the display cases.
 Hot glue, selfstick adhesives and rubber cement may not hold up under fair conditions. - 3.
 A picture may not be entered in both Departments O-C and O-E. - 4.
 Exhibitors are limited to one entry per class.
-A single exhibitor can enter up to 8 classes (of which one may be a set class.)
-Photos larger than 8x10", can either be entered in Fine Arts amateur category for special class of unusual sizes. - 5.
-Descriptions in parenthesis are examples, but not limited to. - 6.
-Definitions for Photography - Groupings (Sets, Collages) Two or more related pictures, must be displayed together in one frame with a max size frame 16x20.
-(Are judged against each other, not distinguished by black and white and color.) - Youth Categories - No size restrictions of prints or exposures
+A single exhibitor can enter up to 5 classes (of which one may be a set class.)
+With photos larger than 8x10", please consider entering the amateur class for Fine Arts.

+5. Definitions for Photography